 Income tax on labour income and foreign income generated by domiciled individuals is imposed on a scale of brackets, as shown below:

-* For 2023, a tax unit is equivalent to 4,950 Peruvian soles (PEN).
+* For 2024, a tax unit is equivalent to PEN 5,150.
 The first seven tax units are exempted from tax, and, provided that certain requirements are met, individuals may deduct three additional tax units on expenses related to the lease of immovable property, independent professional services, hotels, and restaurants, among others.

 Income tax on non-domiciled employees is imposed at a flat rate of 30% on their gross Peruvian-source income.
 No deductions or credits apply to non-domiciled individuals.